 Is a full recovery after spinal cord injury possible?

-Damage to the spinal cord can’t repair itself the same way as the rest of the body; however, that doesn’t necessarily mean that the effects of SCI are permanent.
+Damage to the spinal cord can’t repair itself the same way as the rest of the body; however, that doesn’t necessarily mean that the functional effects of SCI are permanent.

-Then, the brain interprets those stimuli and then sends motor signals back down the spinal cord to the body.
+The spinal cord is responsible for relaying messages between the brain and body.
+Sensory information travels from the body, up the spinal cord, to the brain.
+Then, the brain interprets those stimuli and then sends signals back down the spinal cord to the body.

-Generally, the higher your level of injury, the more areas of your body will be affected.
+The higher your level of injury, the more areas of your body will be affected.
 However, this will also depend on the severity of your injury.